Meet

 hands down no doubt!
 I love this band.
 I have found

 my home and I'm loving it!"
+And he was just

 NEW!!

-Listen to the studio version of "Sound of Silence"
+to the studio version of "Sound of Silence"

 here, sung by